 The CMC’s location near California’s key regulatory agencies, including CARB and CEC, provides additional strategic benefits.
 By situating the hub in close proximity to these entities, EPIC will streamline the regulatory approval process, ensuring that technologies meet state and federal standards more efficiently.
 This proximity will also facilitate partnerships with policymakers, enabling the CMC to align its activities with California’s climate and energy goals.
 Furthermore, the CMC’s centralized position allows CSUB, CSUF, and Contra Costa County to focus on specific pieces of the innovation ecosystem rather than duplicating efforts, creating a more efficient and cohesive regional strategy.

 The translation of innovation to practice also relies on partnerships with private industry and academic institutions.
 EPIC’s network of partners, including SMUD, CALSTART, and LBNL, will play a critical role in advancing technologies through the TRL pipeline.
-For instance, a novel hydrogen storage system developed at LBNL could be tested and validated in SMUD’s energy grid, moving it from TRL 5 to TRL 7.
+For instance, the grid-scale batteries and electrolyzers developed at LBNL and UCB will be tested and validated in SMUD’s energy grid, moving it from TRL 5 to TRL 7.
 Similarly, collaborations with CALSTART will support the deployment of clean transportation technologies, ensuring that innovations reach end-users in the most effective and impactful way.

 Additionally, EPIC’s infrastructure investments will include state-of-the-art testing and prototyping facilities, which are essential for advancing technologies through the later stages of the TRL pipeline.
 These facilities, such as [identify the specific facilities here], will provide researchers and manufacturers with the tools and space needed to refine and scale their innovations.
 For example, advanced prototyping labs at the CMC will enable teams to simulate real-world conditions, accelerating the transition from TRL 6 (technology demonstrated in a relevant environment) to TRL 8 (complete system qualified and ready for deployment).